dana-ross/danaross.dev/content/manager-readme.md

 ## What this is not:

 This is NOT a pile of excuses for my bad behavior.
-This is not me trying to make my personality quirks into your problems because “well, I warned you about that in my README”.
+This is not me trying to make my personality quirks into your problems because "well, I warned you about that in my README".

 Camille Fournier has a great blog post called [I hate manager READMEs](https://medium.com/@skamille/i-hate-manager-readmes-20a0dd9a70d0) that sums up how I feel about how these kinds of things tend to turn out.